swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 you intend for your project to be open-source.

 Drop the files into your Redot Engine project folder.
+Although you can place them in any folder you wish, I recommend keeping them in the `addons/swashberry/license_dialog` folder that they came in.
+There are two main reasons for this:

+1. It is already standard practice for Godot Engine and Redot Engine projects to include third-party assets in the `addons` folder, and...

+2. By keeping the files in this folder, you avoid having to correct their references to each other in your own project.

-Although you can place them in any folder you wish, I recommend placing them in the same folder to begin with.
-If you want them to be in separate folders, move them into their appropriate directories from within the Redot Engine editor by right-clicking them in the FileSystem dock and clicking "Move To."
+If you want them to be in different folders, I recommend moving them to the desired locations from within the Redot Engine editor by right-clicking them in the FileSystem dock and clicking "Move To."
 If you do it this way, the Redot Engine will automatically fix references to the script file within the `LicenseDialog` scene for you.